 Whether you like the cosmopolitan appeal of Atlanta or prefer the coastal calm of Tybee Island, there’s something for everyone in Georgia.
 Admittedly, the Peach State can be pricey: the median sale price of a home in the state was $350,000 in January 2024, according to data from the Georgia Multiple Listing Service (MLS) — just under the national average.
 Don’t let the price tag deter you, though: Georgia offers plenty of pathways to first-time homeownership, even if your budget doesn’t feel too peachy right now.

 Georgia Dream Homeownership Program

-First-time buyers are considered those who have not owned a home in the last three years.
-Buyers who aren’t first-time buyers but purchasing in select areas might also be eligible.
+For this program, a first-time buyer is someone who has not owned a home in the last three years.
+Buyers who aren’t first-timers (by this definition) but purchasing in select areas might also be eligible.

 - 640 minimum credit score

 - Must meet income limits ranging from $74,500 to $99,500, depending on the size of your household and the county in which you plan to purchase